cilynx/cilynx.github.io/_posts/2020-06-30-kurzweil_k1000_keyboard_musician's_guide.md

 **K1000 Keyboard** -- A 24-note polyphonic keyboard instrument combining 115 of the voice presets of the 1000PX with a weighted 76-not keyboard, dual pedal switches and three 10-location programmable memory banks.

-The Kurzweil 1000 Series inherits the sotic legacy of the legendary Kurzweil 250&reg;, the sampling keyboard whose extraordinary fidelity and realism have made it a mainstay of professional music.
+The Kurzweil 1000 Series inherits the sonic legacy of the legendary Kurzweil 250&reg;, the sampling keyboard whose extraordinary fidelity and realism have made it a mainstay of professional music.
 Through VLSI (Very Large Scale Integration) integrated-circuit technology, Kurzweil engineers have succeeded in packing each 1000 Series instrument with up to 120 preset Programs based on 16-bit floating-point digitally-sampled sounds.
 As a result, identical voices played on the Model 250 and on a 1000 Series instrument are virtually indistinguishable from one another.

 1000 Series instruments also incorporate extensive programming features, including both Compiled Effects (pre-prorgammed, adjustable effects such as Chorus, Vibrato, Tremolo and Leslie) and Modular Effects (the digital equivalent of a traditional modular synthesizer, with complete user control over patch configuration and settings).
 User-created Programs may be stored in any of 64 RAM (Random Access Memory) locations; the RAM is battery-backed so that user programs are retained when the instrument is turned off or unplugged.